Cost of Laying Turf

 How Much to Turf a Garden?

-Firstly, and perhaps most obviously, you need to know how big the area is that you want to turf.
-If your garden is an exact square, 10 x 10m, then you’ll need 100m2 turf.
+To find out how much turf you need, you'll need to know how big the area is that you want to turf.
+If your garden is an exact square, 10 x 10m, then you’ll need 100m² of turf.

-To calculate the area of a roughly square or rectangular garden, multiply the width in metres by the length in metres.
-To calculate a different shape, use the following rules.
+- To calculate the area of a roughly square or rectangular garden, multiply the width in metres by the length in metres.

-Finally, you will pay different prices for your contractors, but £150 - £200 day is a good average to work from.
+Lastly, you will pay different prices for your contractors, but £150 to £200 per day is a good average to work from.

 Garden Size | Budget turf (£2.40 p/m²) | Average turf (£3.50 p/m²) | Luxury turf (£4.70 p/m²) | Meadow turf (£25 p/m²) |